-Acquisition structure is essentially the same regardless of whether the position being acquired is a majority or minority position.
+The acquisition structure is essentially the same regardless of whether the position being acquired is a majority or minority position.
 Nevertheless, the terms and conditions of the investment differ.
-For instance, minority private equity investors will have (contractual) rights to designate directors, veto rights and drag-along or rights for their participations to be mandatorily acquired by the majority shareholders.
+For instance, minority private equity investors will have (contractual) rights to designate directors, veto rights and dragalong or rights for their participations to be mandatorily acquired by the majority shareholders.